 If you like road trips, try going for the East Coast via the internal route from Campbelltown (you can return via the coastal route).

 For historic towns and bakery delights in addition to Richmond, I suggest Ross (incidentally, one of the bakeries there happens to be famous in Japan because it features in the anime film "Kiki's Delivery Service"), Westbury and Longford.
 Of course there are many more.

 If you find yourself in Launceston, visit Cataract Gorge ("The Gorge") and the historic City Park.

 Tasmania is so diverse that you won't possibly be able to do everything even if you had a whole month.
-Have fun choosing! over 7 years ago
+Have fun choosing! almost 8 years ago

 Oh Wow !